Course Description

 Students who successfully complete this course will:

-- Explain the importance of diversity in organizations.
+- Define and understand the importance of diversity in organizations.

-- Identify and explain what “diversity” encompasses in the United States and some of the considerations used in determining the relevant diversity concerns in these areas.
+- Identify and explain what “diversity” encompasses in the United States and some of the considerations used in determining the relevant diversity concerns in other areas.

-- Evaluate how the demographics population effects the workforce and its diversity.
+- Synthesize how changing population demographics and associated effects impact workforce and customer diversity.

-- Interprete and explain interrelationships among diversity, discrimination, and inclusion.
+- Interpret and explain interrelationships among diversity, discrimination, and inclusion.

 - Defend and discuss research on the individual and organizational benefits of diversity and inclusion.

-- Analyze how different types of diversity add value in a business or personal environment.
+- Recognize how different types of diversity add value in a business or personal life environment.

-- Analyze the negative outcomes of increasing diversity, and given the inevitability of increasing diversity, explain what organizations can do to reduce these negative outcomes
+- Analyze the adverse outcomes of increasing diversity, given the inevitability of growing diversity, and how organizations can reduce these adverse outcomes.

 Course Activities and Grading